 - 5. Click to save your work. - NOTE If you do not see markers in the form of brackets around variables, from the topic's local toolbar click Show tags, and then Markers.
-For more information see the Flare online Help. - NOTE There are many ways to insert variables.
-For more information see the Flare online Help.
+For more information see the Help system. - NOTE There are many ways to insert variables.
+For more information see the Help system.